-The fiscal year of SYB shall be the calendar year.
+The fiscal year of SYB shall be July 1 -June 30.

-The corporation shall, to the fullest extent permitted under the laws of the State of New York, as the same may from time to time be amended: (i) indemnify the Officers and members of the Board of the corporation, and the chairperson and members of each committee, from and against any and all judgments, fines, amounts paid in settlement, and reasonable expenses, including attorneys' fees, actually and necessarily required by such Officer, member of the Board or committee chairperson or member as a result of any action or proceeding, or any appeal therein, to the extent such amounts may be indemnified under said laws; and (ii) pay to any Officer, member of the Board, committee chairperson or member in advance of the final disposition of any civil or criminal action or proceeding, the expenses incurred by such Officer, member of the Board committee chairperson or member in defending such action or proceeding.
-The indemnification and advancement of expenses provided for herein shall not be deemed exclusive of any other rights to which the Officer, member of the Board, committee chairperson or member seeking indemnification or advancement of expenses may be entitled under any agreement, vote of disinterested [members of the] Board, or otherwise, and shall continue as to a person who has ceased to be an Officer, member of the Board, committee chairperson or member and shall inure to the benefit of the heirs and personal representatives of the Officer, member of the Board, committee chairperson or member seeking indemnification.
-The provisions of these By-Laws shall not be interpreted to restrict the Board from indemnifying or advancing expenses to any Officer, member of the Board, or committee chairperson or member seeking indemnification.
-The provisions of these By-Laws shall not be interpreted to restrict the Board from indemnifying or advancing expenses to any Officer, member of the Board, or committee chairperson or member or other person if the Board shall determine such indemnification or advancement of expenses to be appropriate in the specific instance.
+The corporation shall, to the fullest extent permitted under the laws of the State of New York, as the same may from time to time be amended: (i) indemnify the Officers and Directors, and the chairperson and members of each committee, from and against any and all judgments, fines, amounts paid in settlement, and reasonable expenses, including attorneys' fees, actually and necessarily required by such Officer, Director, or committee chairperson or member as a result of any action or proceeding, or any appeal therein, to the extent such amounts may be indemnified under said laws; and (ii) pay to any Officer, Director, committee chairperson or member in advance of the final disposition of any civil or criminal action or proceeding, the expenses incurred by such Officer, Director, committee chairperson or member in defending such action or proceeding.
+The indemnification and advancement of expenses provided for herein shall not be deemed exclusive of any other rights to which the Officer, Director, committee chairperson or member seeking indemnification or advancement of expenses may be entitled under any agreement, vote of disinterested Director, or otherwise, and shall continue as to a person who has ceased to be an Officer, Director, committee chairperson or member and shall inure to the benefit of the heirs and personal representatives of the Officer, Director, committee chairperson or member seeking indemnification.
+The provisions of these By-Laws shall not be interpreted to restrict the Board from indemnifying or advancing expenses to any Officer, Director, or committee chairperson or member seeking indemnification.
+The provisions of these By-Laws shall not be interpreted to restrict the Board from indemnifying or advancing expenses to any Officer, Director, or committee chairperson or member or other person if the Board shall determine such indemnification or advancement of expenses to be appropriate in the specific instance.

-These By-Laws may be amended or revised by the Board or by the members at any regular or special meeting; provided that any amendment adopted by the Board can be rescinded or further amended by the members.
-Amendments adopted by the Board must be approved by at least two-thirds (2/3) of the Board; and amendments adopted by the members must be approved, at a meeting at which at least ten percent (10%) of the members are present, by the affirmative vote of at least two-thirds (2/3) of the members present, provided notice, including a copy or summary of the proposed amendment, was given fourteen (14) days prior to such meeting.
+These By-Laws may be amended or revised by the Board or by the Regular Members at any regular or special meeting; provided that any amendment adopted by the Board can be rescinded or further amended by the Regular Members.
+Amendments adopted by the Board must be approved by at least two-thirds (2/3) of the Directors; and amendments adopted by the members must be approved, at a meeting at which at least ten percent (10%) of the members are present, by the affirmative vote of at least two-thirds (2/3) of the members present, provided notice, including a copy or summary of the proposed amendment, was given fourteen (14) days prior to such meeting.